rosselliot/picozed/README.md

-Repository to hold source files for building FPGA projects using the FMC Digital-IO 5 channel TTL board.
+Repository to hold source files for building FPGA projects using the PicoZed / FPGAIOC carrier board.

 To clone:
-`git clone --recurse-submodules git@gitlab.esss.lu.se:icshwi/fmc-dio-5ch-ttl.git`
+`git clone --recurse-submodules git@gitlab.esss.lu.se:icshwi/picozed.git`

 To build: